-Sales for the fourth quarter of Fiscal 2023 increased by 20.3% to \$1,473.2 million, compared to \$1,224.9 million for the fourth quarter of Fiscal 2022.
-This increase was driven by growth in the total number of stores over the past twelve months (from 1,421 stores on January 30, 2022 to 1,486 stores on January 29, 2023) and in comparable store sales.
+Sales for the fourth quarter of Fiscal 2024 increased by 11.3% to \$1,639.2 million, compared to \$1,473.2 million for the fourth quarter of Fiscal 2023.
+This increase was driven by growth in the total number of stores over the past 12 months (from 1,486 on January 29, 2023 to 1,551 on January 28, 2024) and comparable store sales growth.

-Comparable store sales for the fourth quarter of Fiscal 2023 increased by 15.9%, consisting of a 14.1% increase in the number of transactions and a 1.6% increase in average transaction size, compared to comparable store sales growth of 5.7% for the fourth quarter of Fiscal 2022.
-The introduction of additional price points up to \$5.00, strong demand for consumable products, seasonal items and general merchandise, as well as the continued refresh of our product offering, all contributed to comparable store sales growth.
+Comparable store sales for the fourth quarter of Fiscal 2024 increased by 8.7%, consisting of a 11.2% increase in the number of transactions and a 2.2% decrease in average transaction size, over and above comparable store sales growth of 15.9% for the fourth quarter of Fiscal 2023.
+The increase in comparable store sales is primarily attributable to higher sales across all product categories, including continued higher than historical demand for consumables.

-New stores, which are not yet comparable stores, reach annual sales of approximately \$2.6 million within their first two years of operation, and achieve an average capital payback period of approximately two years.
+New stores, which are not yet comparable stores, reach annual sales of approximately \$3.1 million within their first two years of operation, and achieve an average capital payback period of approximately two years.